 Walks Around Hollingbourne

 There are a number of beautiful walks around the Hollingbourne area that take you through beautiful countryside.
-Discover the history along the North Dane Way, including Eythorne Mill and the ghosts of Eythorne Manor., featuring Catherine Howard, one of Henry the Eight's many wives.
-You will find two circular walks recommended by the North Dane Way National Trail.
+Discover the history along the North Dane Way, including Eythorne Mill and the ghosts of Eythorne Manor, featuring Catherine Howard, one of Henry the Eight's many wives.
+You will find two circular walks recommended by the North Downs Way National Trail.

 Map for the Hollingbourne Circular Walk